-The service had implemented a daily 'Stand up meeting'.
-Information about people's care would be shared, and consistency of care practice could then be maintained.
+Staff held a daily handover where information about people's care would be shared, and consistency of care practice could then be maintained.
 This meant that there were clearly defined expectations for staff to complete during each shift.

 There were systems in place for the management and administration of medicines.
 People had received their medicine as prescribed.
-Regular medicines audits were being carried out on specific areas of medicines administration and these were effectively identifying if any error occurred such as not dating creams on opening.
+Regular medicines audits were being carried out on specific areas of medicines administration and these were effective in identifying errors occurred such as not dating creams on opening.